 The reform process in the fisheries sector involved some partly new stakeholders: a political party, local and international scientific / research communities, NGOs, and the international donor community.
 As for the World Bank, in the Third Fisheries Project, at mid-term is was agreed to give major emphasis to local-level management by NGOs.
 Key lessons learned and achievements from this project (Soeftestad 1998):

-- The institutional reform emphasized increased interaction between public sector, private sector and civil society, and was premised upon a very strong NGO sector.
+- The institutional reform emphasized increased interaction between public sector, private sector and civil society, and was premised upon a very strong NGO sector, and

 - The institutional reform process to some extent bypassed DOF in creating alternative management and service delivery structures.